Albie140/PasswordGenerator/README.md

 # PasswordGenerator
-For this assignment, I created a Password Generator.
-After clicking the generate password button and following some prompts, a random password is generated.
+For this assignment, I created a secure Password Generator.
+The password must be between 8 and 128 characters long and may contain upper and lowercase letters, special characters, and numbers.
+The length and character type are chosen by the user.
+By clicking the generate password button and following some prompts, a random, secure password is generated.